INVISIBLE SCARS PROJECT

 During the first year of release, over six thousand copies were distributed with requests coming from veterans in thirty-three states and South Korea, Israel, and Croatia.
 As others began to realize its value, several other organizations serving the military community have partnered with us in distributing the film.

-In 2016 the second film in this series, Honoring the Code was completed and premiered in two theaters (one of which was a veterans only showing) at the Carmike Summit on May 12th.
-A special sneak preview had been well recieved with over 200 people attending on April 7th.
+In 2016 the second film in this series, Honoring the Code: Warriors With Moral Injury was completed and premiered in two theaters (one of which was a veterans only showing) at the Carmike Summit on May 12th.
+Prior to these showings a special sneak preview had been well recieved by film investors with over 200 people attending on April 7th.

 The staff and Board members of Crosswinds Foundation thank you for your interest in the Invisible Scars Project.
-We are also grateful to all of our corporate and individual sponsors who helped to make this vital project a reality.
+We are also grateful to all of our corporate and individual sponsors who helped to make this vital project a reality by supporting our films.
+A listing of these sponsors can be found at:

-And we are especially grateful to all the men and women who have faithfully served in our nation’s armed services, ensuring that the freedom we so highly treasure remains firm.
+Finally, and not least of all, we are especially grateful to all the men and women who have faithfully served in our nation’s armed services, ensuring that the freedom we so highly treasure remains firm.
 As our film depicts, this freedom often comes at great cost to those who serve.
-It is our hope this film will help many find the path to recovery and healing.
+It is our hope our films will help many find the path to recovery and healing.